SLICE alignment workflow

 If there is a dark rolling pattern, increase the exposure.

-Adjusting the rolling pattern in not necessary.
-It will only be seen during alignment and will not affect the alignment in any way.
+Adjusting the rolling pattern is not necessary.
+It will only be seen during alignment and will not affect the alignment results.

 -